Street art in Barcelona, expression and urban culture made art

 Where to find street art in Barcelona?

 There is not only one place to visit in the city to see street art.
-By walking a few streets, you will already be able to see street art in Barcelona.
+By walking a few streets, you will already be able to see different kinds of street art in Barcelona, as many streets and alleys are covered with art.

 Aiko Nakagawa, a Japanese artist known as Lady Aiko, was born in 1975.
 She is one of the most important female street artists, known for her ability to combine Western artistic movements with Eastern technical artistic skills.

-She grew up in Tokyo and moved to New York City in the 1990s, where she studied with artist Takashi Murakami.
-Aiko has had solo and group exhibitions around the world.
+She grew up in Tokyo and moved to New York City in the 1990s, where she studied together with Takashi Murakami.
+Aiko has had solo and group exhibitions around the world and also some art festivals have presented her art works.

 His real name is Alexandre Farto.
 Vhils and the art he creates under this name is a whole conceptual system based on humanism.